JRutled2/GPTInterviewBot/README.md

 # API Key
 API keys are found at the following link:__ https://platform.openai.com/api-keys

+# Management
+	- Adding Teams:__

-# webapp.py
+# Files
+	- webapp.py:__
 		This is the main file used for the flask webapp.

-# admincode.py
+	- admincode.py:__
 		This is a development file used cureently for creating teams and students

-# chatbot.py
+	- chatbot.py:__
 		This class stores and tracks the current chat, and interacts with the gpt API.